bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3>Course outline</h3>

--   The first set of lessons are available in <b>\"Module 1: Getting started with CSS\"</b>, where we show different examples of the amazing things you can do with CSS.
+-   The first set of lessons are available in <b>&ldquo;Module 1: Getting started with CSS&rdquo;</b>, where we show different examples of the amazing things you can do with CSS.
 This module includes a cameo of Bert Bos, co-inventor of CSS.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 02. illustration of a css property (03) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->